freeCodeCamp/chinese/chinese/articles/regex-in-javascript.md

 Now, let's explore some practical applications of regex alternation:

-**Matching Time String in the hh:mm Format**: Suppose we want to match time strings in the format hh:mm, where hh represents hours and mm represents minutes.
+**匹配格式为hh:mm的时间字符串**: Suppose we want to match time strings in the format hh:mm, where hh represents hours and mm represents minutes.
 A basic regular expression to match this format would be `/\d{2}:\d{2}/`.

 However, this basic pattern matches invalid times like "99:99".
 To ensure we match valid times (hours ranging from 00 to 23 and minutes ranging from 00 to 59), we need to refine our regex using alternation.